pepstock-org/Charba-Wiki/docs/Plugins.md

 Unfortuntaley some [Chart.JS](http://www.chartjs.org/docs/latest/notes/extensions.html#plugins) plugin implementation are not respecting the described standard way to store the plugin options.

-Therefore **Charba** provides into the configurable options a method to add an additional configuration.
+Therefore **Charba** provides in the configurable options a method to add an additional configuration.

 The `merge` method has been created on configuration options (all elements) to add a java script object in another one.
 This enables to add the plugin configuration in any other configuration object of **Charba**.